See What Visitors Do, Not What You Assumed

 Pinned a persistent "Add to Cart" bar to the bottom of the mobile viewport and repositioned the desktop CTA to the right of the image gallery rather than below it.

-Add-to-cart rate increased significantly.
+The add-to-cart rate increased significantly.

 The Form Field That Killed Lead Generation